Google Authority is the best route to better rankings in Google, over the long term. That is great, but how do you achieve it?

 - Natural, organic growth based on sound promotion behavior

-- A solid foundation and human-centered design
+- A solid foundation of speed and security, backed by human-centered design

 Take a long look at your site and ask yourself if you are sending good or bad trust signals in all areas.